-Treatment of Jewish Community.
 Syria's Jewish community, estimated at 3,770 in early 1992, were targets of discrimination and periodic oppression in the past; however, their situation gradually improved under the regime of the late President Hafiz al-Asad.
-On April 27, 1992, then President Asad issued an order lifting travel restrictions and real estate controls on the Syrian Jewish community, and the government intermittently began permitting Syrian Jews to travel abroad freely.
-According to the State Department human rights report published in February 1995, the Syrian government "completed issuance of travel permits to all Jews wishing them."
-In early 1997, U.S. officials said several hundred Syrian Jews remain in Syria.
-Press reports in September 2000, recounting a meeting of Syrian Jewish leaders with President Bashar al-Asad, estimated that some 3,500 out of a previous total of 4,000 Syrian Jews had emigrated to the United States or Israel.
-(This base figure of 4,000 is higher than the more detailed estimate of 3,770 in 1992.)
+In 1992, then President Asad issued an order lifting travel restrictions and real estate controls on the Syrian Jewish community.
+According to the State Department human rights report published in February 1995, the Syrian government had "completed issuance of travel permits to all Jews wishing them."
+In early 1997, U.S. officials said only a few hundred Syrian Jews remained in Syria.